sfofgalaxy/sfofgalaxy.github.io/_posts/2025-05-15-cross-chain-options-bridgeless-universal-efficient-approach.md

 ---
-title: "One Paper Got Accepted by ICWS 2025 (CCF B)"
+title: "One Paper Got Accepted by ICWS 2025"
 categories:
 - Research
 - Publications